-PART SIX - JAIL MEDICATION ASSISTED TREATMENT (SB 19-008)
+PART SIX - JAIL MEDICATION ASSISTED TREATMENT

 - 1.1 Purpose.
-Senate Bill 19-008 concerns treatment of individuals with substance use disorders who come into contact with the criminal justice system.
-Section 6 of the bill requires jails that receive funding through the jail-based behavioral health services program to allow medication-assisted treatment to be provided to individuals in the jail.
+Treatment of individuals with substance use disorders who come into contact with the criminal justice system.
+Jails that receive funding through the jail-based behavioral health services program are to allow medication-assisted treatment to be provided to individuals in the jail.
+Jails must have services involving consideration for Fentanyl/Carfentanyl related substances, and provide 8 mg of Naloxone at release (this can be two 4mg Narcan or one 8mg Kloxxado).
 The jail may enter into agreements with community agencies and organizations to assist in the development and administration of medication-assisted treatment.
 "Medication-assisted treatment" or "MAT" means a combination of behavioral therapy and medications approved by the Federal Food and Drug Administration to treat SUD disorders. - 1.2 Target Population.
 18 years of age and older, residing in county jail(s), SB 19-008 enacts policies related to the involvement of persons with substance use disorders in the criminal justice system.